 - Decide how much space each element will take up on the page,

-- And start to add in all the interactive content you want before exporting to the different formats you need.
+- Start to add in all the interactive content you want before exporting to the different formats you need.

 As the above points suggest, the software ensures you can customize the look and feel of your ebook and preview how it will appear via different screens.
-It’s the most basic of editing tools (and we’ll get to some of the finer points of the editing and adding in the interactivity in the next point).
+It’s the most basic of editing tools (and we’ll get to some of the finer points of the editing and the adding of interactive elements in the next point).

 By clicking on “Preview Mode”, you get a quick glance at how the current chapter will appear.
-But for more, try “Customize”, where you can see how readers will view, interact with and use the finished ebook on different devices.
-If you opt to make your ebook into an ebook app for desktops or mobiles, it’s from the “Customize” window that you can design the personalize or brand the interface and loading page, or enable and disable features for your readers, such as Wikipedia or Google searches, social media sharing, or add a Google Analytics Tracking ID.
+But for more, try clicking on the “Customize” button to see how readers will view, interact with, and use the finished ebook on different devices.
+If you opt to make your ebook into an ebook app for desktops or mobiles, it’s from the “Customize” window that you can design the personalized or branded and loading page, or enable and disable features for your readers, such as adding Wikipedia or Google search results, social media sharing, or a Google Analytics Tracking ID.

-An added point to bear in mind here is that when PDF have been converted into EPUB files there will sometimes be stray numbers or letters.
+An added point to bear in mind here is that when PDFs are converted into EPUB files, there will sometimes be stray numbers or letters.
 This happens simply because some PDFs have hidden layers with extra information couched within them, such as line numbers.
-These can affect how “clean” the final EPUB will look – but they can also quite easily be cleaned up.
+These can affect how “clean” the final EPUB will look, but they can also quite easily be cleaned up.

 After you have selected the input and output formats, click on the wizard button to bring up a separate text box that will show you what the PDF looks like before conversion.
 At various points in the text, you should see the code <br>, which is just the CSS pointer for a link break.
 To remove the numbers and the break, simply type in \d+<br>\n.
 With this, not only will you remove all the stray digits that will suddenly have appeared in your ebook, but you’ll also remove all the unnecessary breaks in the line.
 However, it is important to realize that this only really works in novels and fiction books, where the use of numbers may not occur that often.